harpyd/thestis/README.md

 [![codecov](https://codecov.io/gh/harpyd/thestis/branch/main/graph/badge.svg?token=3JN40B9T6H)](https://codecov.io/gh/harpyd/thestis)

-Thestis is a service for auto tests with declarative description of tests
+__Thestis__ is a service for auto tests with declarative description of tests

+## Description

+Imagine any CI/CD pipeline.
+For example you can pay attention to Github Actions.
+You must write workflow with declarative pipeline description and push it to remote.
+If you have specified `on.push` parameter, action with satisfying workflow will be started if you push.
+Or you can manually start Action pipeline.
+Pipeline may include linter, notifications, unit tests, integration tests, building, deploying, etc...

+__Thestis__ is integration tests pipeline for e2e tests.
+So far pipeline may include 2 thesis types, HTTP and assertion.

 ## Sequence diagram